In-Use Off-Road Mobile Agricultural Equipment Regulation

 California's Efforts to Clean Up Mobile Agricultural Equipment in the San Joaquin Valley (PDF- 203 KB)

 The 2007 San Joaquin Valley 8-Hour Ozone State Implementation Plan

-(SIP), approved by United States Environmental Protection Agency (US
+(SIP), approved by U.S. Environmental Protection Agency (U.S.

 for mobile agricultural equipment that moves California towards meeting

 ambient air quality standards for the San Joaquin Valley by utilizing

 SIP includes a commitment to achieve emissions reductions of 5-10 tons

 per day of oxides of nitrogen in the San Joaquin Valley by 2017

 to accelerate progress toward attainment of the ozone